The Choir (Cleveland band): Associated musicians

 Besides competing head-to-head, Cleveland bands were frequently luring talented musicians from other groups in order to improve their sound.
 This is as true of The Choir as of any other band in the Cleveland area in that time period; as one reviewer put it: "The Choir turnstile saw the entrance and exit of a number of Cleveland's best musicians, including Dave Burke, Jim Skeen, Bob McBride, Randy Klawon, Rick Caon, Denny Carleton and Jim Anderson."
-Also, nearly every information source on the band cites a different list of musicians that had been in the group, and it would likely be impossible to follow each permutation of bandmembers over the entire history of The Choir.
+Also, nearly every information source on the band cites a different list of musicians that had been in the group, and it would likely be impossible to follow each permutation of band members over the entire history of The Choir.
 However, some of the threads in the "family tree" of The Choir are outlined below, showing the other bands that the musicians in the group joined at one time or another.
 There are other connections that are not included in the list given below.
 For example, prior to joining the James Gang, Joe Walsh was the third member of Pie (with Phil Giallombardo and Jim Bonfanti) and the third member of the Power Trio (with Dann Klawon and Dave Burke).
-Another of Dann Klawon's projects was his band Peter Panic (1974-1980).
-They played locally including: the Stables in Painsville, The Library on Prospect ave in Cleveland, the Pirates Cove, the Cleveland Agora & Hennessy's in Lakewood.
-The Original Band featured many local musicians including founding members Steve Doman (lead vocals), Randy Klawon (Dann's brother) on lead gtr., Dan Klawon on bass, Dave Thomas (2nd gtr.& vocals), and Todd Weaver on drums.
-After Doman left Peter Panic, Dave Thomas took over lead vocals and they were joined by Wally Bryson (Choir & Raspberries) and Rick Bell on sax (the Cleveland Horn, a.k.a.
-Michael Stanley, Lou Reed) Much like the Choir, various members left the band but returned during the course of the band's lifetime.
-The original Peter Panic performed covers of British rock while also covering many Motown and R&B classics, which made them a popular dance band in NE Ohio.
-They also opened up for recently-gone-solo Eric Carmen at the old Agora.
-Also opened up for Ted Nugent at the Allen Theater.
+Another of Dann Klawon's projects was his band Peter Panic (1974–1980).
+They played locally, including at the Stables in Painsville, The Library on Prospect Ave in Cleveland, the Pirates Cove, the Cleveland Agora & Hennessy's in Lakewood.
+The original band featured many local musicians including founding members Steve Doman (lead vocals), Randy Klawon (Dann's brother) on lead guitar, Dan Klawon on bass, Dave Thomas (second guitar and vocals), and Todd Weaver on drums.
+After Doman left Peter Panic, Dave Thomas took over lead vocals and they were joined by Wally Bryson (Choir and Raspberries) and Rick Bell on sax (the Cleveland Horn, a.k.a.
+Michael Stanley, Lou Reed).
+Much like the Choir, various members left the band but returned during the course of the band's lifetime.
+The original Peter Panic performed covers of British rock while also covering many Motown and R&B classics, which made them a popular dance band in Northeast Ohio.
+They also opened for recently-gone-solo Eric Carmen at the old Agora and for Ted Nugent at the Allen Theater.
 A few line-up changes later, Peter Panic were headlining at the Cleveland Agora, January 1980, recorded by Agency Recording, and produced by Walt Maskey for his local M105 Radio presentation "Home Grown".
-The Agora show showcased many Dann Klawon originals, incl: "Restless" and "I Lost Your Love".
+The Agora show showcased many Dann Klawon originals, including "Restless" and "I Lost Your Love".
 It is unknown if any studio material was ever released from Peter Panic.
 The original group recorded an album for Epic in 1975, which has never been released.
 In 1977, minus Dave Thomas, who had moved to California, the remaining three original members backed Steve Doman on his single release of "Perennial Punk," a tongue-in-cheek critique of the burgeoning punk music scene.